BIGJRA/BIGJRA.github.io/rejuv.md

     -   Psychic
     -   Brick Break

-This can be tough, but Marianette’s Pokemon do help out.
+This can be tough, but Marianette's Pokemon do help out.

 Relationship Point Choices:
 - It was cool.
 (Neutral)